 - Updated interior design: A restaurant’s physical environment will immediately evoke positive or negative feelings about a restaurant’s brand.

-- Ambient light: While rarely mentioned, ambient lighting that is too bright or too dark has a high likelihood to become a deterrent and a silent brand detractor.
+- Ambient light: While rarely mentioned, ambient lighting that is too bright or too dark has a high likelihood of becoming a deterrent and a silent brand detractor.

 - Colors: The colors of a restaurant will immediately and subconsciously showcase the quality of a brand.
 They also evoke specific feelings.
 For example, red and yellow stimulate appetites, and blue decreases appetites but increases feelings of calmness and comfort.
 Blue creates the appearance that time passes faster.
 Red restaurants create the appearance that time passes by slower for guests.